facebookresearch/ToMe/README.md

 ## News
+ - **[2023.03.30]** Daniel has released his implementation of ToMe for diffusion [here](https://github.com/dbolya/tomesd).
+Check it out!
+(Note: this is an external implementation not affiliated with Meta in any way).
  - **[2023.02.08]** We are delighted to announce that the Meta Research Blog has highlighted our work, Token Merging!
 Check out the article at [Meta Research Blog](https://research.facebook.com/blog/2023/2/token-merging-your-vit-but-faster/) for more information.
  - **[2023.01.31]** We are happy to announce that our paper has been accepted for an oral presentation at ICLR 2023.
  - **[2023.01.30]** We've released checkpoints trained with ToMe for DeiT-Ti, DeiT-S, ViT-B, ViT-L, and ViT-H!